 Use artificial light

 I am not a fan of using flash unless well positioned and measured.
-It creates harsh highlights and destroys detail in shadows, but it comes in all smartphones so it’s the easiest way to create light where there isn’t any.
+It creates harsh highlights and destroys detail in shadows, but it comes in all smartphones and really helps with low light photography.
+It’s the easiest way to create light where there isn’t any.
 If you really need to take an image and there is no easy way to get a good shot, give the flash a try.

 An external light gives the user more freedom.
 One can remove the phone from the mount and have the light bounce off a wall.
 These also come with diffusers, which will make light softer.
 There is a learning curve, but it will make a huge difference in light quality.